ek-osnb/e25-tek2/05-cloud/exercises/02-linux-admin.md

 ## Step 6: Writing a bash script for automation

 The steps we performed above can be automated using a bash script.

+Exit the SSH session and connect to your `vm2` as `root`:

 Create a new file called `setup.sh` on VM2:

 ```bash
 nano setup.sh